fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ### Manipulating the document-object from console

-The topmost node of the DOM tree of a HTML document is called the <em>document</em>.
-You can access this object from the Console-tab (you have to type it by yourself):
+The topmost node of the DOM tree of a HTML document is called the <em>document</em> object.
+We can perform various operations on a web-page using the DOM-API.
+You can access the <em>document</em> object by typing <em>document</em> into the Console-tab:

 ![](../../images/0/15e.png)

-We can perform various operations on a web-page using the DOM-API and utilizing the <em>document</em> object.

 Let's add a new note to the page from the console.